ecmwf/open-ecpds/Options.md

 ### acquisition.onlyValidTime
 This flag, when activated upon discovering a new file, determines the action in case the timestamp cannot be read or parsed successfully from the listing.
 When enabled, files lacking proper timestamps are discarded.
 If disabled, all files are selected regardless of their timestamp status.
 It is important to note that selecting a file with an improper timestamp will exempt it from undergoing any tests specified by the "acquisition.fileage" option.

+### acquisition.payloadExtension
+Allow configuring the extension used when creating a file alongside the data file upon receiving a notification.

 ### acquisition.priority
 When a new file is discovered and registered as a data transfer, allow specifying a priority for the dissemination process.